Taoist Rituals and Ceremonies: Exploring the Traditions and Customs of Taoism

 • Dragon Boat Festival: Commemorating the life and death of the ancient poet Qu Yuan, this festival sees communities coming together in boat races, drumming, and communal feasts.

-• Mid-Autumn Festival: A celebration of the moon's cyclical influence, marked by the sharing of mooncakes, lantern processions, and storytelling.
+• Mid-Autumn Festival: A celebration of the moon's cyclical influence that includes storytelling, lantern processions, and the sharing of mooncakes.

 Taoism also honours the rhythms of nature.
 Healing rituals, often incorporating herbs, chants, and meditative practices, are conducted to realign energies and promote well-being.
 Ceremonies dedicated to solstices, equinoxes, and other celestial events reaffirm our bond with nature.